blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 You chose to humble yourselves.
 But who is it that you chose to humble yourselves towards?
 You chose to humble yourselves towards someone who asked of you, to cast aside your humanity.
 What does that make you?

+- Comparing Amendment of constitution to Bible and Torah
+	- My leg grew, can't I change my shoes?
+	- My style changed, I learned new skills.
+Can't I wear studs now to improvise?
+Or should I continue to play barefoot?